Morgenrote-Team/Morgenroete-Beta/0_Changelog.md

 Architecture:
 - Blueprint buildings can be build once in a nation (there are still some other triggers, though).
 One building of a certain category per state was to complicated, the rule was therefore removed.

-Balancing:
-- Reduced the number of employees added by the clinic and hospital PM to match the reduction for the government administration building.
+Painting:
+- You can now decide which painting style a painter chooses - as long as he studied the style.

 Music:
 - Added Rossini's "La Danza"
 - Added Fauré's "Sicilienne"

+Balancing:
+- Reduced the number of employees added by the clinic and hospital PM to match the reduction for the government administration building.